pohanson/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running.
 Alternatively, you can use the `import` and `export` commands.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **If you minimise the Help Window or Import Preview Window**, attempting to open them again (using `help` command, `F1`, or `F7`) will not create a new window.
+The remedy is to manually restore the minimised window.

 ---